InvestrApp/investrAndroid/README.md

 # Investr

-Investr is an android app that allows the gamification of buying and selling assets with play money.
-Assets include stocks, cryptocurrency, commodities, bonds and more!
-The app creates competitions for users to participate in with simple rules (ie, a 4 week competition with $5k) as well provides guides and information on how best to beat the market!
+Investr is an app that allows individuals and groups to compete in the virtual investment and trading of stocks, cryptocurrency, commodities, and foreign currency.
+Users can build portfolios and track the performance of their investments in comparison to other users and the greater Investr community.
+Users have the option to read news targeted to their portfolios, chat regarding their selections, review investment best practices, and even transfer investment allocations to popular real-world trading platforms.
+With integrated push notifications, investors can be notified of market movements in real time in order to make informed trading decisions.

 ## User Stories